GymBC Trampoline Insurance

 - The GymBC Member Club ensures that all parents of participants and participants (if 12+) complete GymBC’s Assumption of Risks/Waiver of Liability Document prior to paying for registration in their program.

 - The GymBC Member Club ensures that the Trampoline devices are maintained to the standards of manufacturers and that they are set up safely in the Member Club’s facility (with sufficient space between equipment to ensure safe usage).

-Trampoline Rules for Public Access Programming (Birthday Parties, Drop-Ins, and Field Trips)
+Trampoline Rules for Public Access Programming (Birthday Parties and Field Trips), AND DROP-IN ProgramS

 - Active Start Participants (under age 6) are not allowed on trampoline devices.

 - One person on the trampoline device at all times (including parent and care providers/aids).

 - All trampoline device activities are limited to the content of skills in Levels 1-4 of CanJump: